-Researchers have developed a lab-made material that can move itself using the building blocks found inside of cells.
+Researchers have developed a lab-made material that can move itself using the building blocks found inside cells.

 The scientists published their findings in the journal Nature.
 They started by making a gel containing microtubules, which are stiff polymer filaments that act as guiding tracks for kinesin inside cells.
 Kinesin is propelled along the microtubule cables by ATP.